aabiskar1/flip_box_bar/README.md

               },
             ),
 ```
+# For vertical position set isVerticalBar = true

 # Properties

 ### List\<FlipBarItem\> items;

-The items to be displayed in the BottomNavBar.
+The items to be displayed in the NavBar.

 ### Duration animationDuration;